 31. Play curling

-Whether or not curling belongs to the Olympics is for another debate.
-Still, you can try playing this Canadian game indoors at Calgary Curling Club or outdoors in Bowness Park or St. Patrick Island.
+Whether or not curling belongs to the Olympics is for another debate but you can try playing this Canadian game indoors at Calgary Curling Club or outdoors in Bowness Park.

 32. Try ice biking